 Easy opening doors and drawers

-To make all interior and exterior doors, cabinet doors, drawers, closet doors accessible, accessible by changing the way you open them.
+To make all interior and exterior doors, cabinet doors, drawers, closet doors accessible by changing the way you open them.

 - All door handles should be changed from standard door knobs to lever handles.